 Things to Understand Before You Stream On Demand

-We are thrilled to offer this unique opportunity to see our recent production of The Princess and the Peas!
-The stream features video from one of our public performances of the show – so you’ll hear the audience and be able to laugh right along with them!
+We are thrilled to offer this unique opportunity to see our 2020 production of The Princess and the Peas!
+The stream features video from one of our public performances of the show in early February 2020 – so you’ll hear the audience and be able to laugh right along with them!

 About LCT’s Touring Productions

 The Princess and the Peas is one of our touring productions, which means it didn’t just perform here in Lexington!
-Our three professional actors traveled with this and our production of Long Road to Freedom from February through early March to schools, libraries, and theatres all over the Commonwealth and beyond!
-Because of the COVID-19 crisis, much of our 2020 Spring Tour was cancelled, so if you are able, please consider a gift to LCT so we can continue to offer touring programming in the future!Make a Donation
+Our three professional actors traveled with this and our production of Long Road to Freedom from February through early March to schools, libraries, and theatres all over the Commonwealth and beyond before this tour had to be cut short with the onset of the COVID-19 Pandemic.

 About The Princess and the Peas